dsccommunity/NetworkingDsc/README.md

 * MSFT_*: Unit and Integration tests updated to use DSCResource.Tests\TestHelper.psm1 functions.
 * MSFT_*: Resource Name added to all unit test Desribes.
 * Templates update to use DSCResource.Tests\TestHelper.psm1 functions.
+* MSFT_xNetConnectionProfile: Integration tests fixed when more than one connection profile present.

 ### 2.5.0.0
 * Added the following resources: